Acupuncture for Back Pain: Your Step-by-Step Treatment Guide

 Contraindications for treatment

-- Uncontrolled movement disorders that might compromise safety
+Uncontrolled movement disorders that could make treatment unsafe

 Practitioner credentials

-Licensed acupuncturists typically fall into two categories: physicians with 200-300 hours of acupuncture training or certified acupuncturists who completed 2,000-3,000 hours in accredited master’s programs.
-The National Certification Commission for Acupuncture and Oriental Medicine and American Academy of Medical Acupuncture provide practitioner directories.
+Licensed acupuncturists generally fall into two groups: physicians who've completed 200-300 hours of acupuncture training, and certified acupuncturists who've gone through 2,000-3,000 hours of education in accredited master's programs.
+If you want to verify someone's credentials, both the National Certification Commission for Acupuncture and Oriental Medicine and the American Academy of Medical Acupuncture maintain practitioner directories.

 Treatment costs